 8. Technician Monitoring - This is the most vital part of the entire anesthetic process.
 Anesthetic depth, pulse quality, heart rate, pain control, temperature, etc. are evaluated and recorded.
 Any problems or concerning trends are addressed immediately.

 9. IV Fluids and Additives – Every major surgery receives an IV catheter and fluids during the procedure.
 This allows maintenance of blood pressure and tissue perfusion during long periods of anesthesia.

 10. Advanced Monitoring Equipment - We have some of the most modern anesthetic monitoring equipment for your pet while they are under anesthesia.
-The following are parameters that are commonly monitored while your pet is under anesthesia.

 11. Postoperative Care - Most anesthetic complications occur after the surgery is over.
 This is why we have treatment sheets and monitor your pet's vital signs closely during the recovery process.
 Many surgical procedures require overnight monitoring and hospitalization to ensure appropriate recovery before discharge.